HeyyKamleshh/solarSystem-using-THREE.js/README.md

 ## 🧠 How It Works

-- Planets are created using `THREE.SphereGeometry` with respective textures.
+- Planets are created using `THREE.SphereGeometry` with respective textures, radius and Material.
 - The Sun uses `MeshBasicMaterial` to glow, while planets use `MeshStandardMaterial` to reflect light.
-- A `PointLight` is placed at the center (Sun) to simulate sunlight.
+- A `PointLight` is placed at the center (Sun) to simulate sunlight and a ambient light is added to provide  sufficient light .
 - Each planet orbits around the Sun using trigonometric calculations, and rotates on its own axis.
 - Orbit paths are visualized using `THREE.LineLoop`.
 - Background stars are randomly placed `THREE.Points`.
-- UI elements allow users to interact with the scene and adjust parameters dynamically.
+- A pause button is added to pause/resume the animation.

 ---

 ## 📸 Screenshots
 ![image](https://github.com/user-attachments/assets/e87949b2-8379-48ed-819e-c9122101aef1)

+---

 ![image](https://github.com/user-attachments/assets/273fc183-83d3-4581-b0c3-780e42a9f81a)